jakelishman/binhbar/template/about/index.md

 numerical methods to design gates that are robust against real-world errors, even when conditions aren't perfect.

-I also contribute a lot of code to [QuTiP][qutip] ([GitHub page][qutip-gh]), a major quantum simulation library written in Python.
+I'm a maintainer and on the admin team of [QuTiP][qutip] ([GitHub page][qutip-gh]), a major quantum simulation library written in Python.
 I have been heavily involved in designing and writing the new data-layer types and multiple dispatch system that will be coming in QuTiP 5.0, in Python, Cython and a little bit of C++.

 [qi]: https://www.imperial.ac.uk/quantum-engineering-science-technology/research/quantum-information/
 [ions]: http://www.imperial.ac.uk/ion-trapping